d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

-The constant $1/2$ makes no real difference but will prove notationally convenient, cancelling out when we take the dervative of the loss.
+The constant $1/2$ makes no real difference but will prove notationally convenient, cancelling out when we take the derivative of the loss.
 Since the training dataset is given to us, and thus out of our control, the empirical error is only a function of the model parameters.
-To make things more concrete, consider the example below where we plot a regression problem for a one-dimensional case:
+To make things more concrete, consider the example below where we plot a regression problem for a one-dimensional case as shown in :numref:`fig_fit_linreg`.

-![Fit data with a linear model.](../img/fit_linreg.svg)
+![Fit data with a linear model.](../img/fit_linreg.svg) :label:`fig_fit_linreg`

 Note that large differences between estimates $\hat{y}^{(i)}$ and observations $y^{(i)}$